cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 One implementation-specific property introduced is that if any of the chain-specific packet data queues become larger than `MaxThrottledPackets (param)`, then the provider binary will panic, and the provider chain will halt.
 Therefore this param should be set carefully.
 See [SetThrottledPacketDataSize](../x/ccv/provider/keeper/throttle.go#L269).
 This behavior ensures that if the provider binaries are queuing up more packet data than machines can handle, the provider chain halts deterministically between validators.

-### Throttling Invariant
+### Main Throttling Property

-Using on-chain params and the sub protocol defined, slash packet throttling is implemented such that the following invariant is maintained.
+Using on-chain params and the sub protocol defined, slash packet throttling is implemented such that the following property holds under some conditions.

 First, we define the following: